Perturbation-theory informed integrators for cosmological simulations: General results on numerical integrators

-Due to the underlying Hamiltonian nature, it is desirable to preserve the symplectic form $\omega_i = \dd \vecb{X}_i\wedge \dd \vecb{P}_i$ on the conjugate variables along the flow $\vecb{\xi}_i(\tau)$.
+Due to the underlying Hamiltonian nature, it is desirable to preserve the symplectic form $\omega_i = \sum_{\ell=1}^3 \dd X_{i,\ell}\wedge \dd P_{i,\ell}$ on the conjugate variables along the flow $\vecb{\xi}_i(\tau)$.
 This is achieved by \emph{symplectic integrators}, for which the mapping $(\vecb{X}_i^0, \vecb{P}_i^0) \mapsto (\vecb{X}_i^n, \vecb{P}_i^n)$ from the initial coordinates of a particle $i$ to those at timestep $n$ is a canonical transformation.
-Although the time-discrete system will not exactly follow the dynamics as governed by the true Hamiltonian, it can be shown that the time-discrete system follows the dynamics described by a perturbed so-called `shadow' Hamiltonian (e.g.\ \cite{hairer2006geometric}).
-Importantly, this implies that for autonomous Hamiltonians, the energy error of symplectic integrators has no secular term that would cause spurious energy production or dissipation as time progresses (see e.g.\ Ref.~\cite{Yoshida:1990}).
+Although the time-discrete system will not exactly follow the dynamics as governed by the true Hamiltonian, it can be shown that the time-discrete system follows the dynamics described by a perturbed so-called `shadow' Hamiltonian (e.g.\ \cite{skeel2001practical, hairer2006geometric}).
+Importantly, this implies that for autonomous Hamiltonians (such as in the case of a bound gravitating system not subject to the cosmological expansion), the energy error of symplectic integrators has no secular term that would cause spurious energy production or dissipation as time progresses (see e.g.\ Ref.~\cite{Yoshida:1990}).
+While rigorously analysing the stability of numerical integrators is challenging in the non-linear case, and multiple notions of stability exist (e.g.\ \cite{mclachlan2004nonlinear}), symplecticity endows numerical integrators with certain stability properties \cite{shang1999kam}, as can be shown e.g.\ with KAM theory \cite{kolmogorov1954conservation, moser1962invariant, Arnold_1963}.

 As it turns out, symplecticity is no exceptional property among integrators of the type in Eqs.~\eqref{eq:leapfrog_scheme}, as the following proposition shows.

 \begin{proposition} Let the acceleration field $\vecb{A} = \vecb{A}(\vecb{X})$ be a differentiable function of the spatial coordinates.
 Then, any canonical DKD integrator is symplectic.

 \begin{proof} We will suppress the dependence of $\alpha$, $\beta$, $\gamma$ on time in the notation for simplicity.
 To show symplecticity, we write Eqs.~\eqref{eq:leapfrog_scheme} as